Free Energy Mixer¶

 | FEM-GLA | 53.0 | 19.1 | 99.9 | 86.3 | 99.0 | 74.9 |

-Ablation Study (MAD Average Score)¶
+Ablation Study (Average MAD Score)¶

-| Configuration | Avg | Notes |
+| Configuration | Average | Description |

 |---|---|---|

-| SMAttn (baseline) | 74.7 | Standard Transformer |
+| SMAttn (Baseline) | 74.7 | Standard Transformer |

-| +C (low-rank conv) | 76.3 | +1.6, local conditioning |
+| +C (Low-rank Conv) | 76.3 | +1.6, Local conditioning |

-| +C,L (LSE) | 78.8 | +2.5, largest jump, LSE is the core |
+| +C,L (LSE) | 78.8 | +2.5, Largest jump, LSE is core |

-| +C,L,T (temperature) | 79.4 | +0.6, temperature fine-tuning |
+| +C,L,T (Temperature) | 79.4 | +0.6, Temperature fine-tuning |

-| +C,L,T,G (full FEM) | 80.2 | +0.8, outer gating as additional gain |
+| +C,L,T,G (Full FEM) | 80.2 | +0.8, Outer gating adds final touch |

 Language Modeling (1.3B parameters, 100B tokens)¶

-| Model | Open LLM Avg Rank↓ | Top-1 Count↑ |
+| Model | Open LLM Avg Rank↓ | Top1 Count↑ |

 |---|---|---|